At the age of 36, Ray is an 18-year pro. The WBO lightweight world champion, he won the title in his last fight.

-In September, 2013, he became even better known as an “uncrowned champion” – in a challenge against WBO lightweight world champion Ricky Burns in Burns’ home country of Scotland, Ray dominated the fight and appeared to clearly win.
+Ray was best known for several years as one of Manny Pacquiao’s main sparring partners.
+In September, 2013, he became known as an “uncrowned champion” – in a challenge against WBO lightweight world champion Ricky Burns in Burns’ home country of Scotland, Ray dominated the fight and appeared to clearly win.
 He also broke Burns’ jaw in the second round and scored a knockdown in the eighth round, but the judges scored a 12-round draw and Burns retained the title.

-Ray was considered a top prospect early in his career, managed and trained by Emanuel Steward.
+He was considered a top prospect early in his career, managed and trained by Emanuel Steward.
 Regarding those early days, he said, “I was in Detroit with Emanuel Steward for a couple of years in 2001 and 2002.
 He used to be my manager.
 I started as a pro in Phoenix and after five or six fights, I went to Detroit.
 Emanuel gave me that name – ‘Sugar.’
 I don’t really like it.
 It’s too big to carry that name.”

 AMATEUR, PERSONAL BACKGROUND: Ray said, “I was born in Los Mochis, Sinaloa, Mexico.
 I got one brother and one half-brother.
 My father has his own business in Mexico.
 He sells clothes and auto parts, stuff like that.
 He also has a gym at his house.
 It’s a small gym, nothing special.
 He was a professional boxer, and my uncles and cousins were pros.

 “I started boxing when I was eight years old.
 I did a couple of amateur fights, then I retired.
 I came back when I was 14 or 15.
 I had about 30 amateur fights altogether.
 I got like, 27 wins and three losses.

 “I was 16 when I moved to the United States.
 My family moved to Phoenix.
 I did a couple more amateur fights after I moved there.
 I lived in L.A. for five or six years, but now I moved back to Phoenix.